monome/docs/norns/wifi-files.md

 ### backup

-If you want to make a backup of your scripts, psets or other data simply make a copy of the `dust` directory found in `/home/we` via samba.
+If you want to make a backup of your scripts, psets or other data simply make a copy of the `dust` folder found in `/home/we` via samba (as described above) or if that method is inaccessible, try [Cyberduck](../sftp).

-Restoring from this backup is as simple as copying this directory from your computer back to the `/home/we/dust` directory on norns.
+Restoring from this backup is as simple as copying the contents of the `dust` folder from your computer back to the `/home/we/dust` directory on norns.

 ## advanced access